XLxiaoliaoGmail/Simulated-Local-Area-Network-Communication-System/README.md

 ## Main Function

 The main function demonstrates an instance of this system.
 In this experiment, a server, 10 robots, and 10 charging stations are started at the 10th tick.
 Robots and charging stations log in to the server using keys after startup.
 At the 5000th tick, a "robot requests charging" event occurs.
 Each device's behavior is logged in detail to the console, allowing the operator to see what happens and make further optimizations and adjustments.
+The output\main.exe is the compiled file.
+You can open it if you trust it.